kinertiateam/goBoost-API-Docs/source/index.html.md

 }
 ```

-This endpoint retrieves all available plans for a company.
+This endpoint retrieves all available plans for a Company.

 ### HTTP Request